pombredanne/gitlab.com-yaroslaff-hashget-wiki/hashget-admin.md

-In examples, will sometimes use project 'wp' and hashpackage
+In examples, we will use project 'wp' and hashpackage for WordPress 5.1.1.

 To reproduce same testing configuration:
 ```